-We believe that public schools should have the same resources as private schools, but in too many places, that dream could not be further from reality.
-In the Maasai Mara, we're developing libraries and other resources at public schools in need.
-We work closely with teachers to determine what is needed — with high standards of quality and relevance — and then purchase everything in Kenya through our partners such as Text Book Centre in Nairobi.
-We also run workshops to train teachers and students to maintain the space and to create programs that will inspire the next generation to read, learn, and grow; and we hold follow-up assessments to gauge impact and see where the resource can be improved.
+Public schools should have the same resources as privileged private schools, but in so many places, that dream could not be further from reality.
+In the Maasai Mara, we develop libraries and other resources at the public schools most in need.
+We work closely with teachers to determine what's needed — with high standards of quality and relevance — and then purchase everything in Kenya through our partner Text Book Centre in Nairobi.
+We also run workshops to train teachers and students to maintain the resource and to create programs that will inspire the next generation to read, learn, and grow; and we hold follow-up assessments to gauge impact and see where the resource can be improved.

 Maasai Mara High School